-On Oct.
-21, 2015, Hard-disk drive maker Western Digital (WD) Corp agreed to buy SanDisk for a total equity value of $19 billion in cash and stock.
+Western Digital buys SanDisk on Oct.
+21, 2015, hard-disk drive maker Western Digital Corporation agreed to buy SanDisk for a total equity value of $19 billion in cash and stock.

 SanDisk is a global leader in flash storage solutions.
 For more than 27 years, SanDisk has expanded the possibilities of storage, providing trusted and innovative products that have transformed the electronics industry.

-Maybe, some users are probably wondering: “Why does WD choose to acquire SanDisk rather than any other companies like INTC, and Samsung?”
-As a matter of fact, if WD plans to buy INTC (It is one of the world's largest and highest valued semiconductor chip makers, based on revenue), cost would be much higher.
-Note: Intel's market capitalization is $162.97 billion (February 21, 2015).
 Besides, it’s clear that Samsung will not work with WD since it has sold HDD division to Seagate with keeping its SSD business.
-And, WD does not acquire Micron largely because Micron’s SSD technology is still in its infancy.
+And, WD didn’t acquire Micron largely because Micron’s SSD technology was in its infancy.

-2: Access to The 3D NAND Flash Technology
+Reason 2: Access to the 3D NAND Flash Technology

 For Western Digital

-Western Digital buys SanDisk for $19 billion in cash and stock.
-As the storage industry attempts to reorient itself with an eye on the future, the acquisition seems like a very canny move on the part of the hard disk giant.
+As the storage industry attempts to reorient itself with an eye on the future, the acquisition seemed like a very canny move on the part of the hard disk giant.

-With this acquisition, WD gets the substantial non-volatile memory (NVM) intellectual property and acquires flash memory manufacturing through the SanDisk joint venture with Toshiba.
-In addition, this combination enables WD to vertically integrate into NAND.
+With this acquisition, WD gets the substantial non-volatile memory (NVM) intellectual property and acquired flash memory manufacturing through the SanDisk jointed venture with Toshiba.
+In addition, this combination enabled WD to vertically integrate into NAND.